Aarti-alt/Hadoop-Installation-on-Windows-10/README.md

  ( follow the link provided in Get_Links.txt file to install WSL )

 # Installing Hadoop on WSL/Windows10
-  Follow commands provided in WSL_HADOOP_INSTALLATION.txt file to install hadoop on WSL.
+  Follow commands provided in Hadoop_wsl_installation.txt file to install hadoop on WSL.
   You can follow videos and links that I have used to install hadoop on WSL. (for same links have been provided in Get_Links.txt file)
 # ssh (secure shell) to localhost
   follow commands provided in ssh_error_handling.txt